ryanpf/linux_rocksmith/guides/setup/arch-pipewire.md

 Steam needs to be running.

 If we start the game from the button that says "Play" in Steam, the game can't connect to wineasio (you won't have sound and will get an error message).
+This is an issue with Steam and pipewire-jack.
 There are two ways to go about this.
 You can apply both at the same time, they don't break each other.

 <details><summary>1.
 LD_PRELOAD</summary>